tomikoski/scripts/README.md

 ```

 ## gendatepwd.py
-Generate passwords using years and monts (inspired by talk in HelSec) :)
+Generate passwords using years and months (inspired by a talk in HelSec) :)
 * Example usage (1728 lines of stuff)
 ```
-$python3 gendatepwd.py fi_FI en_US
+$ python3 gendatepwd.py fi_FI en_US

 2020Tam
 Tam2020
 2020tam